nayan32biswas/mongodb-odm/docs/help-get-help.md

 #### Testing with Docker

-If you have installed docker on your device run this command for testing the package:
+If you have Docker installed on your device, run this command to test the package:

 ```bash
 ./scripts/test-with-docker.sh